AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 >[!NOTE]
 >
+>All time constraints are based off of UTC.
+>
->If the [!UICONTROL Ignore year] checkbox is enabled, the year will **not** be compared as part of the segment definition evaluation.
+>Additionally, if the [!UICONTROL Ignore year] checkbox is enabled, the year will **not** be compared as part of the segment definition evaluation.

 | Time constraint | Description | Can enable ignore year | Example |
 | --------------- | ----------- | ------------------- | ------- |